Far West Story

 Far West Story is a 1952 Australian short film which had a cinematic release.

 It was made to promote the Far West Children's Health Scheme.

 It starred Muriel Steinbeck and Grant Taylor and was produced by T.O.
 McCreadie.

+ABC Weekly called it a "moving, well-told little story."

 Plot

 A young girl living on an outback station comes down with polio.